geovistory/toolbox/client/apps/app-toolbox/src/app/components/data/README.md

-This directory contains components responsible for displaying and editing the data / information-graph.
+This directory contains components responsible for displaying and editing data of the information-graph.